 If you’re concerned about your organisation’s ability to withstand the effects of COVID-19, it’s time for an urgent review of your agreements.
 We’ll help you interpret your force majeure clauses and work out whether frustration may apply.
 We’ll also set up a plan for implementing and managing any issues in fulfilling agreement terms.

-We’ll help your business get off the ropes.
+QR Lawyers can help your business get off the ropes.
 Contact us today to find out more.